kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/transformations/xslt_transformation/_index.md

 description: Transforming the request body with an XSLT transformation.
 ---

-## Background
+## Introduction

 SOAP remains prevalent today for enterprise web services across a number of industries, including financial services and healthcare.
 However, SOAP uses XML, a verbose communication protocol over 2 decades old.
 Modern services have adopted newer communication protocols, one of which is JSON.
 Modernizing a legacy SOAP service to use JSON can often mean rewriting the service entirely.
-This guide introduces a way of allowing for clients and services' communication protocols to differ by performing the translation within Gloo Edge.
+This guide shows you a way of allowing for clients and services' communication protocols to differ by performing the translation within Gloo Edge.
 We leverage powerful XSLT transformations to allow for an XML-based service to communicate with a JSON client.